Rhubarb Crisp

 Serves 6

-Rhubarb's season is fleeting, lasting just from April through June.
-Make the most of it with this rhubarb crisp recipe!
-It's a delicious spring dessert, featuring a layer of tart, jammy rhubarb with a buttery oat crumble on top.
-Serve it with a scoop of vanilla ice cream for the perfect balance of sweet and tangy flavors.
+This rhubarb crisp recipe is a delicious spring dessert!
+It has a tart, jammy rhubarb filling with a buttery oat crumble on top.
+Serve it with a scoop of vanilla ice cream or whipped cream for the perfect balance of sweet and tangy flavors.

 Equipment